 I arrived in Paris in an early January afternoon last year.
-The sun was already setting, casting a golden hue across the city.
-The city felt restless with excitement, and preceding the trip I had felt a mixture of anguish, nervousness, but most of all, excitement.
+The sun was already setting, casting a golden hue across the city that felt so restless with excitement.
+Preceding the trip I had felt a mixture of anguish and nervousness, but most of all, excitement.
 I had finally done what I had always wanted to – I had run away to Paris by myself.

 The city famed for its romantic architecture, cuisine, music, and art might have seemed counterintuitive for someone longing to escape the very sentiment of romantic love.
-I had, in fact, been to Paris only a year earlier, but this time I had gone to radically rewrite my understanding of love from a romantic act to one focused on myself.
+I had, in fact, been to Paris only a year earlier, but this time I had gone to radically rewrite my understanding of love.

-The breakup itself was far from the standard dissolution of a relationship, but rather, a slow culmination of extraordinarily painful events that prompted me to end things in a way that could only be likened to ripping a bandaid off.
+The breakup itself was far from the standard dissolution of a relationship, but rather, a slow culmination of extraordinarily painful events that prompted me to end things in a way that could only be likened to ripping off a plaster.

 It was in memories of our 2019 Paris trip that I could feel myself longing for a person who never truly existed.
 We had walked on cobblestoned streets under hazy street lamps, cheeks red from too much cheap wine and winter’s chill; moments that couldn’t have felt further removed from how it had all ended.

 As an English student and avid reader, Paris had long been the site of rich literary heritage and my cultural fantasies.
 Many of my favourite writers and thinkers – Victor Hugo, James Joyce, F Scott Fitzgerald, Oscar Wilde, Simone de Beauvoir, Ernest Hemingway – roamed the streets of Paris and wrote much of their infamous works here.
 There were traces of their works everywhere, permanently etched into the city and unfathomably exciting to a second year English student.